daler/dotfiles/_sources/starthere.rst.txt

 This:

 - installs neovim to :file:`~/opt/bin`
 - adds an alias `alias vim=nvim` to :file:`~/.aliases`.
+As described in :ref:`bash`, this is sourced each time you start a new shell.
 If you are using :ref:`option2`, then you may want to manually add that alias to your :file:`.bashrc` or :file:`.bash_profile`.

 2.1.2 vim/nvim plugin setup